-Public Meetings: On Monday, December 3, 2012 from 6:00pm - 8:00pm, EPA held a technical assistance follow-up meeting at Richmond Build III Facility at 500 23rd Street, Richmond, CA. The purpose of the meeting was to give an overview of the recommendations from the October 2012 Technical Assistance Needs Assessment (TANA) and discuss how these activities can be implemented.
-EPA will work with the community to develop an implementation plan for recommendations in the TANA.
+On Monday, December 3, 2012, EPA held a technical assistance follow-up meeting at Richmond Build III Facility at 500 23rd Street, Richmond, CA. The purpose of the meeting was to give an overview of the recommendations from the October 2012 Technical Assistance Needs Assessment (TANA) and discuss how these activities can be implemented.
+EPA has completed implementing the recommendations of the TANA, including preparing documents available in the Community Involvement section above.

-On July 9, 2012 from 5:30pm - 8:00pm, EPA conducted a United Heckathorn Technical Assistance Workshop at Richmond Build III Facility at 500 23rd Street, Richmond, CA. The workshop consisted of a short update on Site's Cleanup Action Plan, a brief overview of the Technical Assistance Services for Communities program and gathering of information from the community to include in a Technical Assistance Needs Assessment (TANA).
-The final TANA created as a result of this workshop and follow on interviews of community stakeholders is available in the Community Involvement Section above.
+On July 9, 2012, EPA conducted a United Heckathorn Technical Assistance Workshop at Richmond Build III Facility at 500 23rd Street, Richmond, CA. The workshop consisted of a short update on Site's Cleanup Action Plan, a brief overview of the Technical Assistance Services for Communities program and gathering of information from the community to include in a Technical Assistance Needs Assessment (TANA).
+The final TANA created as a result of this workshop and additional interviews of community stakeholders is available in the Community Involvement Section above.

-On March 19, 2012 from 5:30pm to 7:00pm, EPA held a United Heckathorn Community Meeting at the Richmond Community Foundation, 1014 Florida Ave.,Richmond, CA 94804.
+On March 19, 2012, EPA held a United Heckathorn Community Meeting at the Richmond Community Foundation, 1014 Florida Ave.,Richmond, CA 94804.
 There was a short presentation on EPA's Action Plan and community involvement.
 There was also a poster board session before and after the presentation where staff addressed one-on-one comments and questions.
 EPA's poster boards from the community meeting are presented in the Document and Report Sections above.